|Industrial Design Post Graduate Course

 If you wish to apply for the programme please fill out the application form.

-Before November 15 you will receive a letter with detailed information about the procedure.
-Globally it looks likes this:
+You will receive detailed information about the procedure.

 Registration and fees

 Times, contents and curriculum are subject to change and conditional.
-If you’re interested in the course Industrial Design, please contact the student department for an arrangement with the Coordinator of Industrial Design, Jacob de Baan.
-Telephone: +31(0)70-3154770 or e-mail firstname.lastname@example.org.
+If you’re interested in the course Industrial Design, please contact the Coordinator of Industrial Design, Jacob de Baan.